 Do you have cooking facilities?

-> Yes!
+Yes!
 We have a camp kitchen shelter in the Encampment that is fully-stocked with pots, pans, dishes, utensils, sink and running water; all you need to bring is the food.
 The shelter hosts a 3-burner propane stove, 2 propane BBQs, a clay bread oven, and several mini fridges for shared food storage.
-We can also set up a fire for cooking lunch or dinner on - but give us a bit of notice to get this going in time.
+We can also set up a fire for cooking lunch or dinner on - but give us a bit of notice to get this going in time - or you can build your own fire in the receptacles provided.
 We recommend you bring a stocked ice chest for your perishables and beverages.
 More ice can be purchased in Three Hills.
 No food is to be stored in the tents.

-> For the 2020 season, due to the COVID-19 outbreak, our communal camp kitchen will be closed.
+For the 2021 season, due to the COVID-19 outbreak, our communal camp kitchen will be restricted.
 Each tent will now have a private dining area and a private fire pit for cooking and campfires.
-Each tent will be provided with a kit containing a full set of dishes, eating and cooking utensils, a couple of pots, a cooler, and hot-dog roasting sticks.
+Each tent will be provided with a kit containing a full set of dishes, eating and cooking utensils, a cooler, and hot-dog roasting sticks.
 There will be no shared fridges this season.

-> Breakfast - how does it work?
+Breakfast - how does it work?

-> Breakfast is included with every stay and served in the outdoor dining area of the encampment (unless you are staying in the Burrows).
+Breakfast is included with every stay and served at your tent.
 If you have dietary restrictions, please let us know at time of booking and we will do our best to accommodate.

-> What do we need to bring?
+What do we need to bring?

 Besides your sense of adventure, a few other items that you may want to consider:

 Personal clothing items (period costumes are provided for your stay)

 Personal toiletries and shower sandals (towels, soap, and shampoo are provided) Shower closed in 2021